 The Burlington Causeway

 Our first night was spent in a cove off of Bluff Point on Valcour Island.
 The entire island is a NY State Park, with some lovely beaches, rocky shores, and hiking trails.
-Since our dinghy was acting up (motor won’t start), we enjoyed a kayak ride ashore and a lovely hike along the shore.
+Since our dinghy was acting up (motor won’t start), we enjoyed a kayak ride ashore and a lovely hike along the Lake.

 Bluff Point Anchorage